aliiscript/next-r3f-starter/README.md

 ## ☕✍️ React Three Fiber Next Starter W/TypeScript

+:warning:This is my [official r3f-next starter](https://github.com/aliiscript/next-three-fiber).
+Will no longer be updating this one.
+Learned alot and wanted to start fresh!
+Will leave this up for those who are using it/like it :warning:

 First Load is way faster thanks to [RenaudRohlinger](https://github.com/RenaudRohlinger) next.config

 ## How To Use